 When you're not working out, you'll benefit from smartphone notifications that can be read, opened on your phone, or dismissed with a quick tap, plus convenient call alerts so nothing important ends up going to voicemail.
 There are contactless payments through Fitbit Pay, and you'll receive regular reminders to get up and stretch and reflect on the previous day's achievements.
 It's effectively a good fitness watch condensed into a band.

 7 day battery life

 Built-in GPS + GLONASS

 Red and infrared sensors for oxygen saturation (SpO2) monitoring

 Multipurpose electrical sensors compatible with ECG app & EDA Scan app

-It’s not quite perfect, though.
-The Daily Readiness Score (which will allow Fitbit Premium users to see their energy levels each morning and plan their day accordingly) wasn’t available at launch, and neither was the ECG app, which will let users check for signs of heart arrhythmia that should be investigated by a doctor.
-These issues have since been rectified, so you can grab a Fitbit with your six-month free trial of Fitbit Premium and make full use of those features.
+The Daily Readiness Score allows Fitbit Premium users to see their energy levels each morning and plan their day accordingly, and the ECG app lets users check for signs of heart arrhythmia that should be investigated by a doctor.
+However, these features are locked behind a Fitbit Premium subscription, but you can grab a six-month free trial of Fitbit Premium free with the band and make full use of those features.